Dungeons & Dragons campaign settings: Spelljammer

 A setting based in "wildspace", a fantastical version of outer space based on classical notions of the universe in which magic-imbued ships interact with each other and locations in space, including campaign setting planets such as Forgotten Realms or Dragonlance, allowing for inter-campaign interaction.
 Throughout 3rd and 4th edition this campaign setting was not officially supported as a standalone campaign setting, but elements from the setting (such as spelljammer ships) were included in supplement materials.
 Spelljammer: Adventures in Space was released in 2022 as a sourcebook for 5th edition.

 Warcraft

 The Warcraft campaign setting, based on the computer gaming franchise Warcraft, was published by White Wolf Publishing via its Sword & Sorcery Studios imprint for the 3rd edition of D&D. Under a license with Wizards of the Coast, the campaign setting was recognized as an official campaign setting, indicated by the inclusion of the official D&D 3rd edition logo on the cover of the initial setting book ("Warcraft The Roleplaying Game").
 This product was supported by five other books, before the setting was updated as "World of Warcraft The Role Playing Game", a self-contained game.
 The game is no longer published.

-Wilderlands of High FantasyWilderlands of High Fantasy grew from the officially licensed D&D material from Judges Guild in the 1970s and 1980s including City State of the Invincible Overlord.
-Judges Guild, through Necromancer Games, also published a boxed set of the Wilderlands for 3rd Edition D&D in 2005.

-The original edition ran to a total of 18 half-continent sized maps (some dealing with ocean settings), with details of the cities, towns, islands and ruins/lairs to be found.
-The setting was then used as a locale for a multitude of modules and characters published by Judges Guild.